zwxandy/wenxuanzeng.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Master in Microelectronics
+    - course: Master in School of Software and Microelectronics
       institution: Peking University
       year: 2023-Present
-    - course: BSc in Software Engineering
+    - course: BSc in School of Software Engineering
       institution: University of Electronic Science and Technology of China
       year: 2019-2023